2013 Quaker State 400: Second half

-David Gilliland blew a tire and brought out the fifth caution, Kasey Kahne won the free pass, The race restarted on lap 94.
-The fifth caution of the race came out on lap 149, Jeff Gordon won the free pass under caution.
-The race restarted on lap 154, Jimmie Johnson took the lead, The fifth caution then came out on lap 241 for a tire blowout.
+David Gilliland blew a tire Kasey Kahne won the free pass, and the race restarted on lap 94.
+The fifth caution of the race came out on lap 149; Jeff Gordon won the free pass under caution, and the race restarted on lap 154.
+Jimmie Johnson took the lead, and then the next caution was on lap 241 for a tire blowout.

-Wreck again and finish
+Final wreck and finish

-The race restarted on lap 243 and the sixth caution came out for a wreck again, on lap 246, the race restarted on lap 250, Matt Kenseth won his first race at Kentucky.
+The race restarted on lap 243, and on 246, the sixth caution came out.
+The race restarted on lap 250, and Matt Kenseth won his first race at Kentucky.